Simran-ch/Task-management-system/README.md

 # Infotact_Project_01
-Task management system using NLP and ML for classification, prioritization &amp; assignment.
+**Project 1 : Design and develop an intelligent task management system that leverages NLP and ML techniques to automatically classify, prioritize, and assign tasks to users based on their behavior, deadlines, and workloads.**